2023 Friendly and Inclusive Spaces Awards

 Key criteria

-Entries in Categories 1, 2 and 3 will be evaluated on the overall quality of design and how the project has addressed accessibility and inclusive design.
-In particular, the Jury will consider whether the quality of the architecture:
+Entries in Categories 1, 2 and 3 were evaluated on the overall quality of design and how the project has addressed accessibility and inclusive design.
+In particular, the Jury considered whether the quality of the architecture:

 • Takes account of human diversity and needs